pynufft/pynufft/README.md

 ### Bugs

-Experimental support for Python2.
-Some tests pass Python2.7.15 but the full support for Python2 is still pending.
+- Experimental support for Python2.
+Some tests pass Python2.7.15 but the full support for Python2 is still pending (especially the GPU part).

-Kernel size of 5-7 has been tested.
+- Kernel size of 5-7 has been tested.
 The numerical accuracy is limited to single-precision.

 ### Other nufft implementations in Python:

-Python-nufft: Python bindings to Fortran nufft. (https://github.com/dfm/Python-nufft/), MIT license
+- Python-nufft: Python bindings to Fortran nufft. (https://github.com/dfm/Python-nufft/), MIT license

-pynfft: Python bindings around the NFFT C-library, which uses the speed of FFTW, (https://github.com/ghisvail/pyNFFT), GPL v3
+- pynfft: Python bindings around the NFFT C-library, which uses the speed of FFTW, (https://github.com/ghisvail/pyNFFT), GPL v3

-nfft: Pure Python implementation of 1D nfft (https://github.com/jakevdp/nfft).
+- nfft: Pure Python implementation of 1D nfft (https://github.com/jakevdp/nfft).

-nufftpy: Pure Python NUFFT of Python-nufft (https://github.com/jakevdp/nufftpy).
+- nufftpy: Pure Python NUFFT of Python-nufft (https://github.com/jakevdp/nufftpy).

-mripy: A Python based MRI package (https://github.com/peng-cao/mripy), which combines Numba and NUFFT.
+- mripy: A Python based MRI package (https://github.com/peng-cao/mripy), which combines Numba and NUFFT.

-BART provides a Python wrapper.
+- BART provides a Python wrapper.

 ### Acknowledgements

-PyNufft was funded by the Cambridge Commonwealth, European and International Trust (Cambridge, UK) and Ministry of Education, Taiwan.
+PyNUFFT was funded by the Cambridge Commonwealth, European and International Trust (Cambridge, UK) and Ministry of Education, Taiwan.

-We gratefully acknowledge the support of NVIDIA Corporation with the donation of a Titan X Pascal and a Quadro P6000 GPU used for developing the GPU code.
+I gratefully acknowledge the support of NVIDIA Corporation with the donation of a Titan X Pascal and a Quadro P6000 GPU used for developing the GPU code.
+Thanks to the authors of Michigan Image

-If you find pynufft useful, please cite:
+Reconstruction Toolbox (MIRT) for releasing the original min-max interpolator code.
+However, errors in PyNUFFT are not related to MIRT and please contact me at jyhmiinlin@gmail.com or open an issue.

-Lin, Jyh-Miin.
-"Python Non-Uniform Fast Fourier Transform (PyNUFFT): An Accelerated Non-Cartesian MRI Package on a Heterogeneous Platform (CPU/GPU)."
-Journal of Imaging 4.3 (2018): 51.
+### Cite PyNUFFT

 Note the kernel is based on the Fessler and Sutton's min-max NUFFT algorithm.
-Please cite their work, as follows:
+Please cite their work as follows:
 Fessler JA, Sutton BP.
 Nonuniform fast Fourier transforms using min-max interpolation.
 IEEE Trans Signal Process 2003;51(2):560-574.

-Please open an issue if you have any question related to pynufft.
+If you find PyNUFFT useful, please cite:

-### Cite pynufft
+Lin, Jyh-Miin.
+"Python Non-Uniform Fast Fourier Transform (PyNUFFT): An Accelerated Non-Cartesian MRI Package on a Heterogeneous Platform (CPU/GPU)."
+Journal of Imaging 4.3 (2018): 51.

 @article{lin2018python,
   title={Python Non-Uniform Fast Fourier Transform (PyNUFFT): An Accelerated Non-Cartesian MRI Package on a Heterogeneous Platform (CPU/GPU)},